Frustrated-Programmer/WebcomicDiscordPoster/readme.md

  * Make sure the code has permission can write to `data.json`.
  * Update `data.json` to have the key items.
  * Run `index.js` in a terminal via `node index.js`
+ * go to your comic's domain page and find a way to access the latest comic every single time. (generally homepage) Then go into `websiteHandler.js` and edit `getCurrentPageImgLink` & `getCurrentPageDate` to extract the info from the page.
+ * *If you need help on the last step lemme know so I can help, it's a difficult step.*

 ### data.json
 `data.json` needs to have these keys inside an object like so: